glimpse-editor/getglimpse-web/content/posts/closing-out-september.md

 Finally for those who still have concerns about our project name, the original poster of this Github issue is now hosting an unofficial spreadsheet to gather suggestions and informally canvas opinion on our behalf: https://github.com/glimpse-editor/Glimpse/issues/92

 ## Porting to Windows
 Bobby Moss has been focussing most of his development time and energy over the past week on porting Glimpse to the Windows platform.
-You can see the progress he has been making here: https://github.com/glimpse-editor/Glimpse/pull/152
+You can see the progress he is making here: https://github.com/glimpse-editor/Glimpse/pull/152

 At the time of writing our current plan is to port the upstream process for creating an installer.
 If that proves to be problematic then we will switch back to our previous plan of writing our own bespoke installer for Glimpse using the [WiX toolset](https://wixtoolset.org/) as described here: https://github.com/glimpse-editor/Glimpse/issues/119